programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 ### Preparing the Data
 Before we can create a choropleth map, we need to make sure we have a field common to both DFs.
 This will allow Folium to match the data from one DF with data in the other DF.

-Pandas [supports a variety](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/) of ways to join (or merge) different DFs.

-Geopandas allows [matching](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html) to be based on the geographic `point` or `geometry` fields.
-Is a point **in** the polygon defined in the `geometry` field?
-Is a point **close** to another point or to the polygon?
+Our goal is to add `FIPS` values to the Fatal Force dataframe.
+To do so, we will use a **spacial join** which allows users to add (or merge) data from one DF to another.
+The [spacial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html) is a tool available in GeoPandas that is similar to Pandas' standard [joins](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/), except that instead of matching key values, spacial joins correlate rows based on location information.

-We will use the first of these options: we want to match our lat/lon points to the county polygon data.
+We will use a spacial join to match the lat/lon data in the Fatal Force DF to different counties, defined in the Counties DF.

-The *Post*'s database doesn't have a FIPS number, but since it includes lat/lon data, we can add it with `geopandas.sjoin()` method.

-To do so, we will create a new `points` field in the dataframe, which will convert the data in the lat/lon columns into a single `point` datatype. (`point` is a special datatype that Geopandas adds to the normal Pandas datatypes.)
+To do so, we will create a new field in the Fatal Force DF, which will combine the data in the two lat/lon columns into a single `point` datatype. (`point` is a special datatype that Geopandas adds to the normal Pandas datatypes.)

 > Note that the method to do this is `.points_from_xy`, so we need to specify the **longitude** *before* **latitude**, contrary to the standard way map coordinates are referenced.
 (It would have been nice for map-makers and mathematicians to have standardized this ages ago!)

-As we do this, we need to specify a [CRS](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm) (coordinate reference system).
+As we do this, we need to specify a **coordinate reference system** [CRS](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm).
+The CRS is related the mathematical model that describes how lat/lon data (points on the surface of a sphere) is presented on a flat surface.
+For this lesson, the most important thing to know is that the dataframes need to use the same CRS before being joined.

 Finally, we will convert the `ff_df` from a Pandas DF to a Geopandas DF.